hkociemba/RubiksCube-OptimalSolver/README.md

 were about 120,000,000,000 and the computation took 2 days.

 Michael Reid 1997 https://www.cflmath.com/Rubik/optimal_solver.html proposed a superior method.
-He used the pruning table for the first phase of the two-phase algorithm.
+He used the pruning table for the first phase of the two-phase algorithm (Kociemba's algorithm).
 Since the target group of phase 1 exhibits 16-fold symmetry of the D4h point group the corresponding pruning table also can be compressed by a factor about 16.
 Moreover, it is possible to apply this pruning table simultaneously in three directions which increases the quality of the heuristics.